pnminh/victor-hugo-tranquilpeak/site/content/post/create-and-run-groovy-script-with-intellij.md

 categories:
   - blog
 ---
 We use Jenkins to run out CI/CD pipeline.
-The process requires some custom extensions to the existing capability of Jenkins, such as a way to get
+The process requires some custom extensions to the existing capability of Jenkins.
+Below is a Groovy script to get secrets from the AWS SecretManager service.

 {{< codeblock "ManagerSecretRetriever.groovy.java" "java">}}
 @Grab('com.amazonaws:aws-java-sdk-secretsmanager:1.11.358')